ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 .. code:: python

     html_theme_options = {
-        "show_toc_level": 2,  # Show h2 and h3 entries expanded by default
+        "show_toc_level": 2,  # Expand h2 and h3 entries by default
     }

 Hide the page TOC on a single page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To suppress the entire secondary sidebar for a single RST page without changing
-``conf.py``, add the following metadata at the very top of the file:
+the ``conf.py` file`, add the following metadata at the very top of the file:

 .. code:: rst

     :html_theme.sidebar_secondary.remove:

-    Page Title
+    Page title
     ==========
     ...